The

 Housing Prices

-Detached houses go for around $596,668 in Bucktown and $377,423 in Wicker Park — both far above the Chicago average.
+Detached houses go for around $560,000 in Bucktown and around $630,000 in Wicker Park — both above the Chicago average.

-Bucktown/Wicker Park’s Best Restaurants:
+Bucktown/Wicker Park’s Best Restaurants

-• Big Star.
-No, it’s not named for the legendary pop band from the 90s, but Big Star does make some rockin’ food.
+• Big Star: No, it’s not named for the legendary pop band from the ’90s, but Big Star does make some rockin’ food.
 This top-notch taco bar mixes ingredients from around the globe to muster some macho tacos.
 Come and crunch into Mexican flavor heaven.

-• Xoco.
-This acclaimed Mexican inspired restaurant elevates classic recipes to the next level.
+• Xoco: This acclaimed Mexican-inspired restaurant elevates classic recipes to the next level.
 Xoco, pronounced “Sho-ko,” takes its name from the Aztec word for “little sister,” and like the respect paid to the preciousness of family, Xoco honors its Mexican roots by letting recipes grow and develop, with the guiding hand of an older sibling.
 Sample their trademark churros, delicate and crisp empanadas, torta, caldo bowls and soothingly delicious Mexican hot chocolate.

-• Doves Luncheonette.
-With a nod to classic Chicago soul and blues, chef de cuisine Dennis Bernard paints a scene of the American south on the plate.
+• Doves Luncheonette: With a nod to classic Chicago soul and blues, chef de cuisine Dennis Bernard paints a scene of the American South on the plate.
 Incorporating elements of Mexican food, Doves Luncheonette fuses styles, traditions, and eras.
-The restaurant seeks to recall the by-gone days of community lunch counters with good food, good music, and good friends.
+The restaurant seeks to recall the bygone days of community lunch counters with good food, good music, and good friends.

 Gold Coast